-  Please reach us at 702-243-9444 or email Immigration Lawyer Arsen V. Baziyants at email@example.com if you cannot find an answer to your question.
+Please reach us at 702-243-9444 or contact Immigration Lawyer Arsen V. Baziyants from our CONTACT FORM if you cannot find an answer to your question.

 The government agencies processing immigration benefits always seem to be dealing with a workload that far outweighs their capacity.
 The benefit can be a visa, permission to stay in the U.S. temporarily or permanently, or even U.S. citizenship.
-Decisions affecting these benefits are too often made rashly and based on a distorted or incomplete understanding of the facts.
-Our goal is to present facts in the most favorable and compelling way to advance our client’s interest.
-However, the adjudicator must have the time and be receptive enough to form a complete and accurate picture of the case.
-Again, too often this is not what happens and, unfortunately, merited cases can get denied.
+Apart from backlogs and delays, this can also result in decisions made rashly and based on an incomplete understanding of the facts.

-Furthermore, many decisions on immigration petitions and visas are made anonymously.
-They are made by government employees who may be thousands of miles away from you.
-In many cases those officials will not see you or even talk to you on the phone.
-However, they will be looking over a pile of paperwork and deciding a matter as important as your future in the United States.
-This is even though you may have paid hundreds or even thousands in government fees.
-We have no control over this anonymity factor simply because, for better or worse, the system is just so set up.
+For better or worse, many of the immigration applications and petitions are adjudicated anonymously.
+A government employee, who may be thousands of miles away from you, whom you never met or even once spoken to, will be looking over a pile of paperwork and deciding a matter as important as your future in the United States.
+We have no control over this anonymity and it certainly ads another layer of complexity making the make the immigration process that much more unpredictable.

 Any lawyer’s duty to a client requires continued support and counsel throughout the representation.
-However, it so important that clients have realistic expectations.
-What I described above is part of the reality of many immigration cases, and how one’s immigration journey can get rough, long and uncertain.
-Any professional who attempts to sugar-coat this reality is either disingenuous or still very new to the field of immigration law.
+However, it is important that clients have realistic expectations.
+What is described above is part of the reality of many immigration cases, and how one’s immigration journey can get complex, long and with a difficult-to-predict final destination.
+Any professional who presents a rosy picture of this reality to his or client is either disingenuous or still very new to the field of immigration law.

 Probably not.
-Only in the sense that with the help of an immigration lawyer mistakes are a lot less likely to happen.
-These can be mistakes that would otherwise cost you a lot of time and possibly requiring you to start the process all over.
+With the help of an immigration lawyer mistakes are a lot less likely to happen, so the process is more likely to be faster in that sense.
+These can be mistakes that would otherwise cost you a lot of time and possibly require you to start the process all over.

 Currently I am seeing delays like I have never seen in over 20 years of working in the field of immigration law.
 Some of the cases go through stages with each stage taking months or even years.
 If you are wondering whether an immigration lawyer can expedite the process, the answer in most cases is no.